ybelatar/tokenizer/README.md

 # Token42 (TKN) - README

 ## Introduction
-Token42 (TKN) is an ERC-20 token created on the Ethereum blockchain as part of a school project named "Tokenizer."
+Token42 (TKN) is an ERC-20 token created on the Ethereum blockchain named "Tokenizer".
 This project is designed to teach the fundamentals of blockchain development and token creation while adhering to technical standards and ensuring secure deployment.

 Token42 demonstrates basic functionality as an ERC-20 token, including transferring tokens between wallets and querying balances.
 The ticker symbol for the token is **TKN**, and it follows the ERC-20 standard, which is widely recognized and supported across the Ethereum ecosystem.